puzzlopia/puzzle-solvers/README.md

   ```

-# Next changes
+## Next changes
 Among the developments I would like to add:
-- Refactor: I want to make cleaner interfaces, difficult because algorithms tend to perform better as more information is accessible, and this means larger interfaces and poor coupling.
+- Refactor: I want to make cleaner interfaces, difficult because algorithms tend to perform better as more information is accessible, and this means larger interfaces and increased coupling.
 - Improve current implementation: if you try to solve puzzlopia's [Ninja II](http://www.puzzlopia.com/puzzles/ninja-ii/play) you will see that it takes more than seconds.
 - Prove (or at least know the limitations) that the algorithm always finds the optimal solution with 'move metric'.
+- Add a user interface, probably a web interface.